Master of Arts in Astronomy

 The Astronomy Department offers graduate work leading to the degree of master of arts.
 The small size of the department permits individualized instruction and a close working relationship between students and faculty.
 Students are expected to become involved in the research programs of the department early in their graduate careers.
 They also are expected to select courses offered in the areas of observational and theoretical astronomy and astrophysics; a graduate student normally takes at least one 500-level astronomy course each semester.
-Additional courses in physics and mathematics are recommended according to individual student needs.
+Additional courses in physics, mathematics, or planetary science are recommended according to individual student needs.
 Two years are usually necessary to complete requirements for the MA degree.
 However, the department also offers a five-year combined BA plus MA program for Wesleyan students.
-Eligible astronomy majors who complete their undergraduate requirements in four years can enroll for a fifth year and obtain a master’s degree upon successful completion of one year of graduate coursework and a thesis.
+Eligible astronomy majors who complete their undergraduate requirements can obtain a master’s degree upon successful completion of an additional year of graduate coursework and a thesis.
 Primary research activities in the department include mapping the local interstellar medium, probing the atmospheres of extrasolar planets, observations of young stars and protoplanetary disks, investigations of x-ray binary star systems, and studies of the massive black holes that reside at the centers of galaxies.

 The student will normally enroll in at least one 500-level course in astronomy each semester.
 Depending on the year, the courses are ASTR521, ASTR522, ASTR524, ASTR531, ASTR532, or ASTR555.
 These courses are similar in content to the 200-level courses of the same name but with some supplementary materials and special assignments.
 These supplements are designed especially for graduate students.
-A minimum of 10 non-seminar credits, with grades of B- or better, is required for the MA degree.
-BA/MA students need a minimum of 6 non-seminar credits.
+In order to show proficiency in astronomy, physics, and mathematics, a minimum of 6-10 non-seminar credits, with grades of B- or better, is required for the MA degree.
 These include two credits for research leading to the thesis, which is also required.
-The student may expect to take four to six courses in physics, mathematics, or other sciences after consultation with the faculty of the department.
+The student may expect to take two to four courses in physics, mathematics, or other sciences after consultation with the faculty of the department.
+In each semester of the first year of a 2-year MA program, students typically take three courses: one 500-level astronomy course and two courses in physics or math to match the level of proficiency expected in the Department’s BA in astronomy.
+In each semester of the final year of the MA program, students typically take one 500-level astronomy course and one credit of thesis research.
 In addition, students are required to participate in the department’s seminars on research and pedagogy in astronomy, which are offered each semester.

 Progress and Qualifying Exams

-To be admitted to candidacy, a student must take a written and oral qualifying examination demonstrating satisfactory understanding of several areas of astronomy, fundamental physics, and mathematics.
-This examination should be taken after the fist year of study.
+To be admitted to candidacy, an MA student must take a written and oral qualifying examination demonstrating satisfactory understanding of several areas of astronomy, fundamental physics, and mathematics.
+This examination should be taken prior to the last year of study.
 If performance in this examination is not satisfactory, the student will either be asked not to continue or to repeat the examination.
-BA/MA students do not take a written or oral qualifying examination
+BA/MA students do not take a written or oral qualifying examination if ASTR155 has been successfully completed.

 The emphasis in the program is on research and scholarly achievement, but graduate students are expected to improve communication skills by classroom teaching, formal interaction with undergraduate students, and presenting talks to the observatory staff and to the community.
-BA/MA students are not required to be a teaching assistant.
+BA/MA students are not required to be teaching assistants.

 The research interests of the current faculty are: